HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/phaazon/luminance-rs - Type-safe, type-level and stateless Rust graphics framework. luminance provides an API that is, for sure, a bit less low-level — and hence, yes, it’s likely you will not have the same performances as with gfx-hal (even though no benchmarks have been done so far), and the API is not Vulkan-based — but easier to start with, especially if you don’t already have a background experience with OpenGL or Vulkan.
 [2019-10-28][Active] https://github.com/nical/lyon - 2D graphics rendering on the GPU in rust using path tessellation.
 For now the goal is to provide efficient SVG-compliant path tessellation tools to help with rendering vector graphics on the GPU.
 For now think of this library as a way to turn complex paths into triangles for use in your own rendering engine.
 The intent is for this library to be useful in projects like Servo and games.
 [2019-10-28][Active] https://github.com/flutter-rs/flutter-rs - Build beautiful desktop apps with flutter and rust.
 Support Hot reload;MethodChannel, EventChannel;Async runtime using tokio;ystem dialogs;Clipboard support;Cross platform support, Runs on mac, windows, linux;Support distribution format: (windows NSIS, mac app, mac dmg, linux snap).
+[2019-10-29][Active] https://github.com/GodotNativeTools/godot-rust - Rust bindings for GDNative.
+Godot provides a huge set of common tools, so you can just focus on making your game without reinventing the wheel.
+Godot is completely free and open-source under the very permissive MIT license.
+No strings attached, no royalties, nothing.
+Your game is yours, down to the last line of engine code.

 ### Web UI
 [2019-10-27][Active] https://github.com/ritz078/transform - A polyglot web converter. https://transform.tools